 Astigmatism is worse at night or in low light conditions because your eyes dilate in need of more light, increasing the cause of glares, halos, blurry and distorted vision.
-So, it’s important to check with your eye doctor it’s safe for you to drive at night as streetlights and taillights may appear blurred.
+So, it’s important to check with your eye doctor if it’s safe for you to drive at night, as streetlights and taillights may appear blurred.

 What makes astigmatism worse?